Sora, Lazio: History

 Located in the Ducatus Romanus under the authority of the pope during the early Dark Ages, it was captured by the Lombards of Gisulf I of Benevento in 705.

 The castle of Sorella, built on the rocky height above the town, was in the Middle Ages a stronghold of some note.
 In 1229, during the War of the Keys, it submitted to the Papacy and was then sacked by the Emperor Frederick II, its inhabitants hanged.
 In 1443, King Alfonso of Naples made Sora the seat of an independent Duchy; it was afterwards seized by Pope Pius II, but being restored to the Cantelmi by Pope Sixtus IV, it ultimately passed to the duke Giovanni della Rovere.
-Against Cesare Borgia, the city was heroically defended by Francesco Maria I della Rovere.
+Against Cesare Borgia, the city was defended by Francesco Maria I della Rovere.
 It was purchased by Pope Gregory XIII for 11,000 ducats and bestowed under the suzerainty of Gregory's son, Giacomo Boncompagni (who was the first duke of Sora of the family).